edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

         );
     }

-What we have here is input field where user can enter a prompt, when he/she submits a prompt we show loading dots while we wait for the first answer chunk from the OpenAI.
+What we have here is input field where user can enter a prompt.
+When he/she submits a prompt we show loading dots while we wait on the server for the first answer chunk from the OpenAI.
 When the first chunk arrives we start streaming the answer to the user.
 In case of an error we show an error text to the user.

-We differentiate between a prompt and a question because we want to clear the input and delete the prompt when user submits it, but show the submitted prompt bellow the input and above the answer (which corresponds to the ``question`` state in our code).
+In regard to the client a prompt is the text a user types in the input, and the question is the submitted prompt that we show under the input when user submits the prompt.
+We clear the input and delete the prompt when user submits it, but keep the question value.

 Let's now write the submit function.